getgrav/grav-learn/pages/03.themes/07.asset-manager/docs.16.md

 In general, you add CSS assets one by one using `assets.addCss()` or `assets.addInlineCss()` calls, then render those assets via `assets.css()`.
 Options controlling priority, pipelining or inlining can be specified per asset when adding it, or at rendering time for a group of assets.

-JS assets are handled similarly with `assets.addJs()` and `assetes.addInlineJs()` calls.
+JS assets are handled similarly with `assets.addJs()` and `assets.addInlineJs()` calls.
 There is also a generic `assets.add()` method that tries to guess the type of asset you are adding, but it is recommended to use the more specific method calls.

 The Asset Manager also supports: